itsron143/ParkingLotActivity/README.md

 # Code Improvements (Time Constraint)
 - use of global variable `parking_lot` in `input_parser.py` can be handled better.
-- better tests can be written for the activity.
+- more robust tests can be written for the activity.
 - the methods inside `ParkingLot.py` can be fragmented and refactored to be clearer.
 - handling exceptions for incorrect and illegal commands.
 - structure the project in a more pythonic way.